-Pilgrimage of Virgen de la Cabeza: It takes place on the first weekend of July.
+Pilgrimage of Virgen de la Cabeza: It takes place on the first weekend of July in Ronda.

 Holy Week of Ronda: Declared of National Tourist Interest of Andalusia.
 From the religious point of view, it is one of the most important events that takes place every year in the city of Ronda.

-In June the Corpus Christi is celebrated, in Ronda called “Corpus Chiquito”.
+Corpus Christi: It is celebrated in june and in Ronda is called “Corpus Chiquito”.

-Fair of May that receives the name of Romantic Ronda and has like mission that the people know a historical time in which the bandits were common.
+Fair of May: Receives the name of Romantic Ronda and has like mission that the people know a historical time in which the bandits were common in Ronda.

 In May two processions take place in Ronda, one is Virgen de la Paz and the other one is Virgen Maria Auxiliadora.

-Pilgrimage in Puerto Sauco, next to Acinipo, days set in the Roman era in which clothing, gastronomy and other traditions of the time are recreated.
+Pilgrimage in Puerto Sauco: Next to Acinipo, days set in the Roman era in which clothing, gastronomy and other traditions of the time are recreated in Ronda.

 101 kilometers from Ronda: Competition organized by the Legion since 1995.
 Held on the second Saturday of May.
 This can be done both running and cycling and brings together many participants and their families, getting a hotel occupation in the whole region.